On mixing and dense periodicity on spaces with a free arc: Introduction

 The topology of compact one-dimensional spaces like the interval $[0,1]$ or the unit circle influences the dynamics of self-maps of these spaces.
 As a result, there are theorems in one-dimensional dynamics that are not true for general dynamical systems.
 Important examples are Sharkovsky's Theorem or results describing transitive maps on these spaces, see \cite{ALM,Ruette}.
 A natural way of generalising the theory of iterations of interval maps is to extend these results first from interval maps to circle maps, then to self-maps of topological trees and graphs, see \cite{ALM,Blokh-I,Blokh-II,Blokh-III,Ruette}.
 It is then natural to consider maps of dendrites as the next step, see \cite{HM,KKM,SST,Spitalsky}, but many results known for the interval are false on dendrites, see \cite{BFK,HM,KOT,Spitalsky}.

 Spaces with a free interval (that is, compact metric spaces containing an open subset homeomorphic with the open interval $(0,1)\subseteq\mathbb{R}$) form an alternative class of spaces for extending the theory of one-dimensional dynamical systems.
 These spaces are only somewhere one-dimensional.
 A paper of M.~Dirbák, Ľ.~Snoha, V.~Špitalský \cite{DSS} and its continuation \cite{DHMSS}, present a systematic study of dynamical properties of self-maps of spaces with a free interval.
 Earlier results concerning the dynamics of such spaces are contained in \cite{AKLS,HKO-JDEA,Kawamura}, see the discussion in \cite{DSS}, cf. the more recent paper \cite{Mihokova} and T.~Drwięga's PhD thesis \cite{drwiega_phd}.
 These papers show that many features of one-dimensional dynamics actually depend on the presence of an interval-like component in the phase space rather than its global structure.
-Furthermore, there are uncountably many pairwise non-homeomorphic spaces with a free interval (for example, this family contains all dendrites whose branch points are not dense, in particular all dendrites with a closed set of endpoints or all compactifications of a ray $[0,\infty)$, see \cite{Awartani,dlVM}).
+Furthermore, there are uncountably many pairwise non-homeomorphic spaces with a free interval (for example, this family contains all dendrites whose branch points are not dense, in particular, all dendrites with a closed set of endpoints or all compactifications of a ray $[0,\infty)$; see \cite{Awartani,dlVM}).
 An easy example of the space that is covered by these results is the Warsaw circle.

-In particular, \cite[Theorem C]{DSS} provides the following dichotomy for transitive maps on a space with a free interval (we provide definitions of all terms used here in the forthcoming sections): every transitive map $f$ of such a space is either non-minimal, relatively strongly mixing, non-invertible, has positive topological entropy and dense periodic points (\cite[Theorem C(1)]{DSS}) or it is minimal and invertible, with the map cyclically permuting a disjoint union of $k\ge 1$ circles and $f^k$ is topologically conjugate to an irrational rotation of the unit circle (\cite[Theorem C(2)]{DSS}).
+In particular, \cite[Theorem C]{DSS} establishes the following dichotomy for transitive maps on a space with a free interval (we state the theorem below, making explicit some conditions that were implicit in the original formulation, and provide definitions of all terms in the forthcoming sections): \begin{thmc} If $f\colon X\to X$ is a continuous transitive map on a space with a free interval, then \begin{enumerate} \item if $f$ is non-minimal, then $f$ is relatively strongly mixing, non-invertible, has positive topological entropy and dense periodic points; \item if $f$ is minimal, then $f$ is invertible, it cyclically permutes a disjoint union of $k\ge 1$ circles and $f^k$ restricted to each of these circles is topologically conjugate to an irrational rotation of the unit circle. \end{enumerate} \end{thmc} Note that exactly one of the two statements holds.
+The second point is a direct consequence of \cite[Theorem A]{DSS}.